SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-02-no-masks-new-wave.md

 		  &= 14.6 - 16.6
 	\end{align*}
   $$

-Now, it might be a bit naive to multiply offhand multipliers like this times an $R_0$ which can be modified by behavior (masking, social distancing, and vaccination).
+Now, it might be a bit na&iuml;ve to multiply offhand multipliers like this times an $R_0$ which can be modified by behavior (masking, social distancing, and vaccination).
 But very roughly speaking, the BA.2.12.1 Omicron variant of SARS-CoV2 looks to be among the very worst viruses known.